June Raine: COVID-19

 On 2 December 2020, the MHRA became the first medicines regulator in history to approve an mRNA vaccine, granting "emergency authorisation" for BioNTech/Pfizer's BNT162b2 COVID-19 vaccine for "widespread use", seven days after its first Phase III eight-week trial.
 The Phase III trials for BNT162b2 do not fully complete until January 2023.
 Raine told reporters "no corners have been cut in approving it", and that "the benefits outweigh any risk".

 The authorisation drew criticism from EU legislators, who called the MHRA's decision "hasty" and "problematic", and the European Medicines Agency (EMA) issued a statement that a longer approval procedure was needed using more detailed evidence and checks than the EMA's "emergency authorisation" route as chosen by Raine, given the novel nature of the vaccine and the potential scale of its distribution.
-The approval also drew initial critical comments from Dr. Anthony Fauci, who, after qualification of his comments, said that "Our process is one that takes more time than it takes in the UK.
+The approval also drew initial critical comments from Anthony Fauci, who, after qualification of his comments, said that "Our process is one that takes more time than it takes in the UK.
 And that's just the reality", and "I did not mean to imply any sloppiness even though it came out that way".

-On 2 December, the UK government stated the vaccine would be covered by the Vaccine Damage Payment Act 1979 – leading to a statutory £120,000 payment for anyone permanently harmed by the vaccine – and at the same time granted Pfizer legal indemnity.
-Raine said: "This recommendation has only been given by the MHRA, following the most rigorous scientific assessment of every piece of data, so that it meets the required strict standards of safety of effectiveness and of quality.
-We've also reviewed and agreed the prescribing information so that the public and health care professionals are very clear and can be very confident that the vaccine is being used in the correct way, understanding what's involved."
+On 2 December, the UK Government stated that the vaccine would be covered by the Vaccine Damage Payment Act 1979 – leading to a statutory £120,000 payment for anyone permanently harmed by the vaccine – and at the same time granted Pfizer legal indemnity.
+Raine said: "This recommendation has only been given by the MHRA, following the most rigorous scientific assessment of every piece of data, so that it meets the required strict standards of safety, of effectiveness, and of quality.
+We've also reviewed and agreed the prescribing information, so that the public and health care professionals are very clear and can be very confident that the vaccine is being used in the correct way, understanding what's involved."

 On 7 December, Raine defended the MHRA's approval of BNT162b2 in an article she wrote for The Times titled: "Dr June Raine: How we backed a Covid vaccine before rest of the West".